planet-nine-app/MAGIC/README.md

 Though purchasing is one of its use cases, MAGIC can allow for a whole host of interesting interactions between devices that have never interacted before, and need not interact again.
 It is always a little contrived to call technology magic, but as David Copperfield said at a show of his I went to as a kid, "we all know that magic isn't real, but if it was, here's what it might look like."

-[Here is a simple video of what MAGIC can do.]: https://www.planetnineapp.com/magic-demo-1
+[Here is a simple video of what MAGIC can do.]

 ## Overview